Skip to main content

 Metabolic Health and Hormonal Interplay

 Metabolic health describes the optimal functioning of your body’s processes for converting food into energy and managing waste products.
-This includes stable levels, healthy lipid profiles, appropriate blood pressure, and a balanced body composition.
+This includes stable blood sugar levels, healthy lipid profiles, appropriate blood pressure, and a balanced body composition.
 Hormones act as critical regulators within this metabolic landscape.

 For instance, insulin, a hormone produced by the pancreas, governs glucose uptake by cells.
 Thyroid hormones regulate the speed at which your body burns calories.
 Sex hormones, including testosterone, also exert a significant influence on metabolic pathways.